matplotlib/matplotlib/doc/users/annotations_guide.rst

   bb.set_boxstyle("rarrow", pad=0.6)

 The arguments are the name of the box style with its attributes as keyword arguments.
-Currently, followign box styles are implemented.
+Currently, following box styles are implemented.

   ==========   ==============   ==========================
   Class        Name             Attrs